coccinelle/coccinelle/bundles/parmap/parmap/README.md

 If the number of chunks is equal to the number of cores, it is easy to preserve the order of the elements of the sequence passed to the map/fold operations, so the result will be a list with the same order as if the sequential function would be applied to the input.
-This is what the `parmap`, `parmafold` and `parfold` functions do when the chunksize argument is not used.
+This is what the `parmap`, `parmapfold` and `parfold` functions do when the chunksize argument is not used.

-If the user specifies a chunksize that is different from the number of cores, there is no general way to preserve the ordering, so the result of calling `Parmap.parmap f l` are not necessarily in the same order as `List.map f l`.
+If the user specifies a chunksize that is different from the number of cores, the current implementation for `parmap`, `parmapi`, `array_parmap` and `array_parmapi` by default does not guarantee the preservation of the order of the results.
+If the `keeporder` parameter is set to true, an alternative implementation is used, that tags the chunks and reorders them at the end, so the result of calling `Parmap.parmap f l` is the same as `List.map f l`.
+Depending on the nature of your workload (in particular, number of chunks and size of the results), this may be way more efficient than implementing a sorting mechanism yourself, but may also end up using up to twice the space and time of the default implementation: there is a tradeoff, and it is up to the user to choose the solution that better suits him/her.

+No reordering logic is implemented for `parmapfold`, `parfold` and their variants, as performing these operations in parallel only make sense if the order is irrelevant.

-In general, using little chunksize helps in balancing the load among the workers, and provides better speed, at the price of losing the ordering: there is a tradeoff, and it is up to the user to choose the solution that better suits him/her.
+In general, using little chunksize helps in balancing the load among the workers, and provides better speed, but incurs a little overhead for tagging and reordering the chunks: there is a tradeoff, and it is up to the user to choose the solution that better suits him/her.

 ## Fast map on arrays and on float arrays